moodle-an-hochschulen/moodle-local_staticpage/README.md

 Changes
 =======
+2013-09-02 - Check availability of static page directly on settings page, show error if page isn't downloadable 2013-09-02 - Add an option to set the data source of document title, document heading and breadcrumb item title 2013-08-08 - Improve README
 2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
 2013-07-30 - Check compatibility for Moodle 2.5, no functionality change 2013-07-23 - Extend valid URLs with "_-" characters